 Nuclear Fission: The Heart of the Reactor

 Despite all the cosmic energy that the word "nuclear" invokes, power plants that depend on atomic energy don't operate that differently from a typical coal-burning power plant.
 Both heat water into pressurized steam, which drives a turbine generator.
-The key difference between the two plants is the method of heating the water.
+The key difference between the two plants is the method of heating the water [source: Mnsu.edu].

-While older plants burn fossil fuels, nuclear plants depend on the heat that occurs during nuclear fission, when one atom splits into two and releases energy.
+While coal-powered plants burn fossil fuels, nuclear-powered plants depend on the heat that occurs during nuclear fission, when one atom splits into two and releases energy.
 Nuclear fission happens naturally every day.
 Uranium, for example, constantly undergoes spontaneous fission at a very slow rate.
-This is why the element emits radiation, and why it's a natural choice for the induced fission that nuclear power plants require.
+This is why the element emits radiation, and why it's a natural choice for the induced fission that nuclear power plants require [source: World-nuclear.org].

 Uranium is a common element on Earth and has existed since the planet formed.
 While there are several varieties of uranium, uranium-235 (U-235) is the one most important to the production of both nuclear power and nuclear bombs.

-The animation to the right shows a uranium-235 nucleus with a neutron approaching from the top.
+The animation above shows a uranium-235 nucleus with a neutron approaching from the top.
 As soon as the nucleus captures the neutron, it splits into two lighter atoms and throws off two or three new neutrons (the number of ejected neutrons depends on how the U-235 atom splits).
 The process of capturing the neutron and splitting happens very quickly.

 The decay of a single U-235 atom releases approximately 200 MeV (million electron volts).
-That may not seem like much, but there are lots of uranium atoms in a pound (0.45 kilograms) of uranium.
-So many, in fact, that a pound of highly enriched uranium as used to power a nuclear submarine is equal to about a million gallons of gasoline.
+That may not seem like much, but there are lots of uranium atoms in a pound (0.45 kilogram) of uranium [source: World-nuclear.org]

-The splitting of an atom releases an incredible amount of heat and gamma radiation, or radiation made of high-energy photons.
-The two atoms that result from the fission later release beta radiation (superfast electrons) and gamma radiation of their own, too.
+The splitting of an atom releases heat and gamma radiation, or radiation made of high-energy photons.
+The two atoms that result from the fission later release beta radiation (superfast electrons) and gamma radiation of their own, too [source: World-nuclear.org].